crowdagger/crowbook/guide/proofreading.md

 You can then run Crowbook with `--proofread` to check the grammar of your book.
-It is possible to run both LanguageTool and Grammalecte on the same book (though might take some minutes a long book...).
+It is possible to run both LanguageTool and Grammalecte on the same book (though might take a while for a long book...).